 LEADERSHIP ROLE DESCRIPTIONS

-- Tech Expo Chair: Each year we host an exhibition of various companies and products; you will coordinate the recruitment and logistics of this event/space.
-Last year, we had popular demos from companies such as Oculus.
+- Creative Expo Manager: Each year we host an exhibition featuring cutting edge companies, products, and art installations; you will coordinate the recruitment and logistics of this event/space.
+In previous years, we hosted popular demos from companies such as Microsoft, Oculus, and Adobe.

-- Panel Leads (up to 8): You are passionate about the industry and excited to network to bring in the most innovative and inspiring panelists within that field.
-Past panel topics are below; however, we enthusiastically encourage you to come up with new panel topics that potentially cross disciplines!
+- Panel Manager (up to 10): You are passionate about the industry and excited to network to bring in the most innovative and inspiring panelists within the field.
+Past panel topics are below (typically connected to the overarching theme of the festival); however, we enthusiastically encourage you to come up with new panel topics that potentially cross disciplines!